 Initially a woman approaches sex through romance.
 She responds to a lover who demonstrates loving behaviours.
 But over time, a man stops providing these stimuli.
 Once a man has been accepted by a woman, he relies on her being more amenable than other women.
 Otherwise he would just go elsewhere.
 Instinctively a man knows that when a woman is emotionally attached to him, she is more likely to be amenable to sex than an unknown woman.
 Marital sex tends to fall into habitual sexual activity that lacks any romantic lead-in.
 Sex becomes much more functional based on a man’s need for regular intercourse.
 This creates a stark contrast for a woman.
 She may feel pressured to respond on an erotic level that she doesn’t experience in real life.
 A woman has to transport herself from the social world in which she lives and imagine herself in the erotic world in which men live.

 A woman offers a man sex to be loved.
-She withholds sex when she is angry with him partly to punish him but also because sex is abhorrent to a woman when she is angry with a man.
-Men never behave like this because, for them, sex is a commodity or a means of relieving sexual tension.
-At a certain level sex can be purely functional for men, like relieving themselves.
+She withholds sex when she is angry with him partly to punish him but also because sex is abhorrent to a woman when she is angry with a lover.
+Men never behave like this because, for them, sex is a commodity or a biological need to relieve sexual tension.
+At a certain level, sex can be purely functional for men, like relieving themselves.
 For women, sex is much more dependent on emotional factors.

 To be fair women are also guilty because she does not feel confident or comfortable to say to her partner, “Hey, sex needs to be about what I want.
 And tonight it’s going to be an all-about-me-night; which means a full body massage and no intercourse.
 Next time we’ll focus on your fun.”
 (Trina Read 2014)